rdkcentral/xts_core/docs/test_documentation.md

 Expected Behavior:

-- XTS should handle the missing file gracefully.
+- XTS should log a clear error message indicating the file is missing.

+- Execution of .xts test cases should not proceed.

+- AllocatorClient commands should remain functional and usable.

+#### Multiple .xts Files ####

+Preconditions: More than one .xts file is present in the working directory.

+Expected Behavior:

+- XTS should detect the presence of multiple .xts files.

-- A clear error message should be logged.
+- An error message should be logged, listing the found files.

-- Execution should be halted or fallback behavior should be triggered.
+- The user should be shown how to run each file individually using the appropriate command.

 ### YAML File Execution in XTS ###